1. Appeasement-Talk is Amoral and Dangerous

 If the Taiwanese leadership was more level-headed, they would admit to themselves that a nation too cautious to take a phone call from their president is probably too cautious to take their side in a war.
 And they would likely look to Israel as an example of what a small nation should do when it is surrounded by enemies who insult its right to exist, and when its pretended allies have shown themselves to be fair-weather friends only.

-Israel outsources its defence to nobody.
+Israel outsources its defense to nobody.
 To begin with, military spending makes up a much larger share of Israel’s government budget than Taiwan’s.
 Also, Israel’s conscription term is longer, and its training regimen is not a joke.